MaharshiDhori/bootstrap-website/README.md

 # Bootstrap-website
-Building a demo portfolio static webpage for learning bootstrap and sass.<br>
+Building a demo portfolio static and responsive webpage for learning bootstrap and sass.<br>

 You can use it to modify it to make your portfolio page to show your work.